Signed in as:

 (Published in June 2025; OXQ Editorial)

-Dynamic symmetry theory examines cancer as a complex adaptive system, offering insights into tumour behaviour and treatment resistance.
+Edge theory examines cancer as a complex adaptive system, offering insights into tumour behaviour and treatment resistance.
 Principles like balance and adaptation inform multi-modal therapies—precision medicine, immunotherapy, AI diagnostics, personalised vaccines—that align with the body’s processes to reduce side effects and improve outcomes.
 The approach highlights integrating dynamic symmetry into oncology, addressing clinical challenges and future implications for cancer care.

 - Click on image to access paper -